LokeshAnbuthambi/Airbnb_analysis/README.md

 # Overview
-This repository contains a python code to preprocess the airbnb data and structured them to create a dashboard with the visualization
+Airbnb analysis is the project which I got the data to handle the missing, duplicates, datatype vlues and prepare the dataset for the accurate analysis and created a dashboard using the streamlit to view the data in a visualization format.

 ## Features
 Interactive Visualizations: Users can interact with the data through dynamic and interactive visualizations created with Plotly.